Rishabh90501/Hotel-Reservation/README.md

 ## 📝 License

-This project is open source and available under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
+This project is open source and available under the [GPL 3.0 LICENSE](LICENSE).

 ## 🤝 Contributing